Sean Schemmel

 Sean Schemmel (born November 21, 1968) is an American voice actor, ADR director, and screenwriter known chiefly for his work in cartoons, anime, and video games.
-His most notable role is the teen and adult voice of Son Goku in the Funimation dub of the Dragon Ball franchise.
+Since 1999, he has served as the adult voice for Son Goku in the English dub of the Dragon Ball franchise.

 Career

 Initially, Schemmel never planned on becoming a voice actor; he trained to be a classical French horn player.
 When a friend persuaded him to audition for Dragon Ball Z, he tried out for a minor character who was going to be killed in the first season of the show.
 He had been recording for two weeks before he was told that he was going to be the lead.
-Since being cast as Son Goku by Funimation in 1999, he has been the most consistent English voice actor for the main protagonist of the Dragon Ball franchise, having voiced the character's older teen and adult incarnations in every anime series produced to date (Dragon Ball, Z, GT, Kai, Super, and Daima) and most Dragon Ball animated movies and video games, as well as other characters such as King Kai and Goku Black.
+Since being cast as Son Goku by Funimation in 1999, he has been the most consistent English voice actor for the main protagonist of the Dragon Ball franchise, having voiced the character's older teen and adult incarnations in every anime series produced to date (Dragon Ball, Dragon Ball Z, Dragon Ball GT, Dragon Ball Z Kai, Dragon Ball Super, and Dragon Ball Daima) and most Dragon Ball animated movies and video games, as well as other characters such as King Kai and Goku Black.